No fees are charged for EU and EEA citizens, Swedish residence permit holders and exchange students.

-Environmental science studies the threats to our common future on Earth, but also the opportunities human society has to tackle these challenges.
-As a student of the master’s programme in Environmental Science, you will gain in-depth knowledge and competence regarding all aspects of environmental problems (causes, emissions, impacts, and mitigation measures), and how those aspects interact.
-You will be prepared to work as an environmental expert, working towards a sustainable future.
+Environmental science studies the threats to our joint life and future on Earth, as well as the opportunities for human society to tackle these challenges.
+During this master’s programme in Environmental Sciences you will gain in-depth knowledge and competence regarding all aspects of environmental problems, ranging from causes and impacts to adaptation and mitigation measures.
+Afterwards, you will be prepared to work for a more sustainable future as an environmental expert.

-Scientific environmental knowledge is the foundation of ecological, social, and economic sustainability and is at the core of today’s crucial issues of climate change, air and ocean pollution, biodiversity loss, and poverty reduction.
-Society is in critical need of environmental scientists that are well-founded in natural science, but at the same time have a good understanding of the societal context for working with environmental issues.
-It is the goal of our programme to provide both.
+Scientific environmental knowledge is fundamental for ecological, social, and economic sustainability and is at the core of today’s crucial issues of climate change, air and water pollution, biodiversity loss, and poverty reduction.
+Society is in critical need of environmental experts that are well-founded in natural science, but at the same time have a good understanding of the societal context of environmental issues.
+This master’s programme educates such persons.
+Environmental issues are studied from three perspectives:

-- Deepening the knowledge of the causes and nature of different types of anthropogenic impacts and environmental problems.
+- Deepening knowledge of the causes and nature of different types of environmental problems

-- Analysing environmental problems from many different perspectives, such as temporal trends, severity, geographical extent, and economic aspects.
+- Analyzing environmental problems from different perspectives, such as geographical patterns, temporal trends, magnitude, impacts and risk

 Programme structure and content

 The program begins with a mandatory semester including four advanced environmental science courses, each worth 7.5 HEC:

 - Resource efficiency – energy, material flows and ecosystem services